Eigenvalue degeneracy in sparse random matrices: Eigenvalue degeneracy probability for random matrices

 and $(v_j,w_\ell) \in {\cal V}_1 \times {\cal V}_2$ is abbreviated as $\langle j,\ell \rangle$.
 Each $\langle j,\ell \rangle$ ($j,\ell = 1,2,\cdots,n$) independently satisfies $\langle j,\ell \rangle \in {\cal E}$ with probability $p$.
 Suppose that the probability parameter $p$ is dependent on $n$ and written as

 with a constant $c \in \mathbb{R}$.
 Then the probability $\mathbb{P}$ for the bipartite graph $G_n$ to have a perfect matching is asymptotically evaluated as

 where $\lambda = 2 e^{-c}$.

-In the remaining part of this subsection, we give a step-by-step proof of {\bf Theorem 4.2} in reference to Frieze and Karo\'nski's book\cite{FK}.
+In the remaining part of this subsection, we give a step-by-step proof of {\bf Proposition 4.2} in reference to Frieze and Karo\'nski's book\cite{FK}.
 Intermediate results are also useful in the study of eigenvalue degeneracy.
-Let us begin with a definition and a lemma.
+Let us begin with a definition and a proposition.

 {\bf Definition 4.3}

 Suppose that $\mathbb{Z}_+ = \{ m \in \mathbb{Z} | m \geq 0 \}$ and $k \in \mathbb{Z}_+$.
 We define a $k$-th order polynomial $\displaystyle \binom{x}{k}$ with indeterminates $x$ as